 For we can make liquor to sweeten our lips,

-Slowly, the colonists mastered the intricacies of brewing in the New World.
+Slowly, the colonists mastered brewing in the New World.
 Then beer became widely available.
 And many farmers made their own with the help of a malster.
-The malster malted their barley, or more often, corn.
-(6)
+The malster malted their barley, or more often, corn.6

 Beer was Important

 The colonists considered beer to be very important.
-For example, a brewery was one of Harvard College’s first construction projects.
-It was to provide a steady supply of beer for the students.
-(7) And Connecticut required each town to ensure that a place was available for the purchase of beer.
-(8)
+For instance, a brewery was one of Harvard College’s first buildings.
+It was to provide a steady supply of beer for the students.7 And Connecticut required each town to have a place for buying beer.8

 People labeled beer X, XX, or XXX according to its alcohol content.
-Brewers made the weakest and most commonly available beer by soaking grain in water.
-But this “small beer” spoiled quickly because of its low alcohol content.
-Therefore, people consumed it quickly.
+Home brewers made the weakest beer by soaking grain in water.
+But this “small beer” spoiled quickly.
+That’s because of its low alcohol content.
+So people drank it quickly.
 The homemaker brewed beer once or twice a week.
 “Ships beers” were stronger and also readily available.
-But the strongest beer, brewed with malt and extra sugar, was expensive and uncommon.
-(9)
+But the strongest beer, brewed with malt and extra sugar, was expensive.9

 The colonists also learned to make a wide variety of wine from fruits.
 These included strawberries, cranberries, blackberries, elderberries, gooseberries, and currants.
-They made wines from numerous vegetables.
+They also made wines from numerous vegetables.
 These included carrots, tomatoes, onions, beets, celery, squash, corn silk, dandelions, and goldenrod.
-They also made wine from such products as flowers, herbs, and even oak leaves.
-(10) Early on, French vine-growers came to the New World to teach settlers how to cultivate grapes.
-(11)
+They also made wine from such products as flowers, herbs, and even oak leaves.10 Early on, French vine growers came to the New World to teach settlers how to cultivate grapes.11

 Cider had been popular in England but apples were not native to New England.
 Farmers promptly planted the first orchard using English seeds.
-Over time apples became abundant in the colonies.
+Over time apples became common in the colonies.

 In the profitable Triangle Trade, traders took rum to England for manufactured products.
 Then in West Africa they traded those products for slaves.
 In the West Indies they traded slaves for more molasses.
 The triangle continued when New England distillers made the molasses into more rum.

-This three point trading arrangement was an important part of colonial commercial life and prosperity.
-(16) Almost every important town from Massachusetts to the Carolinas had a rum distillery.
-They met the local demand, which had increased dramatically.
+The Triangle Trade was an important part of colonial prosperity.16 Almost every important town from Massachusetts to the Carolinas had a rum distillery.
+They met the local demand, which had increased.
 People often used rum in mixed drinks, including flip.
-The ingredients of this popular drink were rum, beer and sugar.
-Plunging a red-hot fireplace poker into the serving mug warmed it.
-(17)
+The contents of this popular drink were rum, beer and sugar.
+Plunging a red-hot fireplace poker into the serving mug warmed it.17

 We’ve seen highlights of alcohol in Colonial America among the earliest European settlers.
 As time passed attitudes toward alcohol began to change.
 Let’s see how this changed Alcohol in Early America.